Managing Multi-jurisdictional Investigations

 A related issue that companies may need to confront is an employee who does not want to cooperate with an investigation for fear of incriminating themselves.
 In the United States, courts have found that employers may terminate employees who refuse to cooperate with an investigation even where the company is cooperating with law enforcement.

 Interviewees often ask whether they can engage independent legal representation to attend any interviews with them and whether the company will pay for this.
 A policy for the investigation should be considered in advance, which may differ between jurisdictions depending on local requirements or practices.

 The investigation team should also consider local legal and cultural issues.
 For instance, it may be necessary or preferable for local lawyers to lead interviews and for interviews to be conducted in the interviewee’s first language.
 Cultural differences or language barriers may undermine the fact-finding purpose of the interview by making the employee feel uncomfortable or hesitant.

 Advice from local lawyers on best practice in each jurisdiction should always be sought prior to conducting interviews.
 There may be relatively straightforward steps that can be taken to avoid significant collateral issues arising from interviews.

 Similarly, the investigation team should understand any common risks regarding methods of undermining investigations or retaliation and seek advice on ways to mitigate these.
 Engaging a third-party security specialist may be necessary in particularly volatile situations or in unstable locations.

-Engagement with one or more regulators may be necessary before conducting interviews.
-A variety of approaches can be taken by regulators, which includes:
+Engagement with one or more regulators may be necessary before conducting interviews depending on the circumstances.
+A variety of approaches can be taken by regulators or law enforcement, which includes: